Chola Expedition of the Ganges

 The Medieval Chola emperor Rajendra Chola I led an Chola Expedition of the Ganges between 1019 and 1021.
-The expedition traversed the states of Vengi, Kalinga, Madhya Pradesh, Jharkhand, Odda, Bengal, Bihar and Uttar Pradesh culminating with their arrival at the Ganges river.
+The expedition traversed the states of Vengi, Kalinga, Madhya Pradesh, Jharkhand, Odisha, Bengal, Bihar and Uttar Pradesh culminating with their arrival at the Ganges river.
 The Chola victory over the Pala king Mahipala I is considered to be the climax of the expedition.
 In 1019 CE, Rajendra's forces marched through Kalinga towards the river Ganga.
 In Kalinga the Chola forces defeated Indraratha the ruler of the Somavamsi dynasty.
 The Chola army eventually reached the Pala kingdom of Bengal where they defeated Mahipala.
 The Chola army also defeated the last ruler of the Kamboja Pala dynasty Dharmapala of Dandabhukti.
 The Chola army went on to raid East Bengal and defeated Govindachandra of the Chandra dynasty and invaded Bastar region.

 Causes

 The expedition is believed to have been necessitated by a succession dispute in the Eastern Chalukya kingdom where the claims of Rajaraja Narendra, the son of Vimaladitya, the previous king, and his queen Kundavai, were contested by Vishnuvardana Vijayaditya VII, a son of Vimaladitya through another wife.
 Vishnuvardhana Vijayaditya VII was supported by the Western Chalukya king Jayasimha II and the kings of Kalinga and Odda and posed a serious threat to Rajaraja Narendra.
 Rajaraja Narendra appealed for help from his maternal uncle, the Chola emperor, Rajendra Chola I who sent a large force under his general, Araiyan Rajarajan, a veteran of the Chalukya-Chola Wars.
 Araiyan Rajarajan defeated Vijayaditya and after driving of it him out, firmly established Rajaraja Narendra on the Eastern Chalukya throne.

 Following this victory, Rajendra Chola I led an expedition northwards supported by an advance guard led by Araiyan Rajarajan, to punish the kings of Kalinga and Odda who had sided with Vijayaditya in the succession dispute.